visidata/visidata.org/site/blog/2024/introducing-guides.md

 ![vd3.0-ToC.png](/blog/assets/vd3.0-ToC.png)

 White text indicates a written guide; press `Enter` on them to take a look!
 Gray guides haven't been written, yet.
-Particularly exciting is that Saul implemented [support for basic markdown and designed VisiData's own display attribute syntax](https://www.visidata.org/docs/api/guides#some-stylings-of-note), which is how the colour in the guides were added.
+Particularly exciting is the [support for basic markdown VisiData's own display attribute syntax](https://www.visidata.org/docs/api/guides#some-stylings-of-note).
+This is how the color in the guides were added.
 We can even add links!

 ![vd3.0-guideExample.png](/blog/assets/vd3.0-guideExample.png)

 We think that most of VisiData's 300+ commands and 150 options can be represented in ~30 guides.
 So not only will the guides cover a breadth of features in more depth, they will also act as a structured command reference.
 These guides will eventually supplant the existing web content and existing manpage--both should be composable from the guides.

-## That sounds great, but who's going to write all of these?
+## When will more guides be published?

 This is where you can come in!
 For v3.1, we are planning to host a doc-drive, encouraging contributions from the community.
 If you are interested in helping out, check out the **Guide Index** and consider which topics you would like to write guides for.
 We have a [tutorial up on adding a guide](https://www.visidata.org/docs/api/guides) and are welcoming PRs.
-A future blogpost will be out soon with more info.
+Another blogpost will be out soon with more info.

 [^1]: There are also several 'nonsources', including the GitHub wiki, Twitter @VisiData, r/visidata subreddit, StackOverflow, and an ancient fork on readthedocs.
     These are deprecated, neither maintained nor monitored, and will be removed if possible once any content has been preserved in a more active documentation form.